Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["remove_book_cell"] -->
 After detecting the pits it is possible to visualize their locations by plotting the `pits` values, as shown below.
-Unfortunately in this case, the number of elevations is so large that the 626,348 pits are not visible in the resulting plot.
+Unfortunately in this case, the number of elevation points in the dataset is so large that the 621,219 pits are not visible in the resulting plot.
 For smaller DEMs these points could be visible.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""} tags=["remove_book_cell"]